MySQL Events and Event Scheduler Explained

 Delete a scheduled event.

-Using the IF EXISTS statement issues a warning if such an event does not exist:
+The IF EXISTS statement prevents an error and issues a warning if the event does not exist.
+In this example, the db_cleanup event does not exist:

 Issue a warning when deleting a scheduled event which does not exist.